Updated: May 11, 2014

+Want to get started with a freelance writing career?
+It’s never been easier.
 Great writing jobs for freelancer writers are everywhere.
-Millions of businesses around the globe have discovered the cost-savings and other benefits of the Internet, and they need words.
+Millions of businesses around the globe have discovered the cost-savings and other benefits of the Internet, and they need Web content.

 You can make more money as a freelance writer than you can at most day jobs.
 It’s vital to be serious about your efforts however.
 By “serious”, I mean that you treat writing with as much respect as you do your day job.
 If you work diligently, you’ll make more money than you think possible right now.